 By email@example.com on Monday October 22, 2018

 Dear Mark, thank you for your post on my blog, it is clear there needs to be disclosure of her income and income needs because if she is living with her partner it needs to be understood how they are sharing the household expenses, it may be that she cannot show she has any real need for on-going support from you.
 From what I understand you have not been paying her anything for the last year, so I would hope that no further maintenance will be due from you as her outgoings will be shared with her partner and therefore her need for support will be less.
 I am not sure what you mean when you ask if the maintenance you have paid will be taken into account, if you mean in terms of how much you have already paid her, then yes but this will be seen as income not capital, ie it was a money she required to meet an outgoing expense, not a sum of money you have paid to her in settlement of capital issues.
-Clearly I cannot advise you fully without knowing all the facts so if you wish to contact me to arrange a telephone appointment you can do so on email@example.com
+Clearly I cannot advise you fully without knowing all the facts so if you wish to contact me to arrange a telephone appointment please do.

 By Susan Harwood on Monday October 22, 2018